JonasDoesThings/react-activity-rings/README.md

 * **paddingBetweenRings:** The padding between the single rings, default=`0.75`
 * **initialRadius:** The radius of the innermost ring, default=`30`
 * **animationDurationMillis:** The duration of the initial animation in milliseconds, default=`1000`

+## License
+The project is licensed under the MIT license.
+Check the [LICENSE](./LICENSE) file, for the full legal-notice.